-In December 2000, the Tokyo Metropolitan Government (TMG) adopted a new “Ordinance on Environmental Preservation”, which includes an array of regulatory measures to control air, water, soil, as well as noise pollution.
-An important part of the Ordinance is the “Countermeasure Against Vehicle Pollution” program, which includes the following components:
+In December 2000, the Tokyo Metropolitan Government (TMG) adopted an “Ordinance on Environmental Preservation”, which included an array of regulatory measures to control air, water, soil, as well as noise pollution.
+An important part of the Ordinance was the “Countermeasure Against Vehicle Pollution” program, which includes the following components:

 - Diesel emission control regulation (retrofit program)

-Certain categories of in-use diesel vehicles have to be retrofitted with emission control systems to reduce PM emissions.
-Vehicles failing this requirement are to be banned from travel in the TMG area.
+Certain categories of in-use diesel vehicles had to be retrofitted with emission control systems to reduce PM emissions.
+Vehicles failing this requirement were to be banned from travel in the TMG area.

 - Vehicle environmental management plan

-Businesses which own over 30 vehicles must produce an environmental management plan, outlining the steps to reduce pollution, and report on the implementation progress.
+Businesses which own over 30 vehicles has to produce an environmental management plan, outlining the steps to reduce pollution, and to report on the implementation progress.

 - Use of low emission vehicles

-In businesses that use over 200 vehicles, a certain percentage of the fleet must be “low emission vehicles”.
-The “low emission vehicle” designations are issued by the Ministry of Land, Infrastructure and Transport (MLIT) and also by the TMG based on the vehicle’s emission level.
-Low emission vehicle designations are issued in several categories, such as fairly low emission vehicle (25% emission reduction below national standards), highly low emission vehicle (50%), and ultra low emission vehicle (75%).
+In businesses that use over 200 vehicles, a certain percentage of the fleet had to be “low emission vehicles”.
+The “low emission vehicle” designations were issued by the Ministry of Land, Infrastructure and Transport (MLIT) and also by the TMG based on the vehicle’s emission level.
+Low emission vehicle designations were issued in several categories, such as fairly low emission vehicle (25% emission reduction below national standards), highly low emission vehicle (50%), and ultra low emission vehicle (75%).

 - “Idling stop” practice

-Engines must be stopped while parking, unloading cargo, etc.
+Engines had to be stopped while parking, unloading cargo, etc.

 - Prohibition of heavy-oil fuels

-Diesel fuels mixed with heavy oil must not be used for vehicles or construction machinery.
+Diesel fuels mixed with heavy oil was not allowed for vehicles or construction machinery.

 - Vehicle pollution inspectors (G-men)

-Inspectors are assigned to promote the introduction and to enforce the above regulatory programs.
+Inspectors were assigned to promote the introduction and to enforce the above regulatory programs.

-The new Ordinance took effect on April 1, 2001, with several provisions related to vehicle emissions (including the diesel retrofit program) effective October 1, 2003.
-Vehicle pollution measures similar or identical to those adopted by the TMG have also been implemented by a number of neighboring prefectures (Kanagawa, Saitama, Chiba,...).
+A new Ordinance adopted on April 1, 2001 introduced additional provisions related to vehicle emissions, including the diesel retrofit program, effective from October 1, 2003.
+Vehicle pollution measures similar or identical to those adopted by the TMG were also implemented by a number of neighboring prefectures (Kanagawa, Saitama, Chiba,...).

 Diesel Emission Regulations

-Particulate matter emissions from in-use diesel vehicles must be reduced by retrofitting with emission control devices.
-The retrofit requirements apply to buses, trucks, and special category vehicles based on buses and trucks, such as campers, garbage collection trucks, and refrigerator/freezer vehicles.
-Passenger cars are not subject to retrofit requirements.
+Particulate matter emissions from in-use diesel vehicles had to be reduced by retrofitting with emission control devices.
+The retrofit requirements applied to buses, trucks, and special category vehicles based on buses and trucks, such as campers, garbage collection trucks, and refrigerator/freezer vehicles.
+Passenger cars were not subject to retrofit requirements.

-The PM emission reduction requirements depend on the vehicle emission level at the time of its manufacture (i.e., emission certification level).
-Older vehicles have higher PM reduction requirements.
-Newer vehicles, which meet more stringent new engine emission standards, have more relaxed PM emission reduction requirements.
-The retrofit program has a two-tier structure: the Tier 1 requirements become effective in October 2003.
-Somewhat more stringent Tier 2 PM emission reduction requirements come to power in 2005.
+The PM emission reduction requirements depended on the vehicle emission level at the time of its manufacture (i.e., emission certification level).
+Older vehicles had higher PM reduction requirements.
+Newer vehicles, which met more stringent new engine emission standards, had more relaxed PM emission reduction requirements.
+The retrofit program had a two-tier structure: the Tier 1 requirements became effective in October 2003.
+Somewhat more stringent Tier 2 PM emission reduction requirements came to power in 2005.
 These emission reduction requirements—along with their “Category” designations—are listed in the following table.